xxks-kkk/linuxjedi.co.uk/content/blog/2017/05/24/nn-graphviz.md

 edge[style=invis];
 ```

-1. `rankdir=LR` makes the directed graphs drawn from top to bottom.
+1. `rankdir=LR` makes the directed graphs drawn from left to right.
 2. `splines=false` controls how the edges are represented and in this case, edges
 are drawn as line segments.
 3. `edge[style=invis]` forces edges to become invisible.
 This is a common trick to tweak